FRYEAN MYTHOS: *adventure*CAMPBELLIAN FUNCTION: *psychological, metaphysical*

 Once more, the plot concerns the plot of vengeful death-god Hades to take over the reign of heaven and earth from his brother Zeus, in part by the device of releasing the long-imprisoned Titans and causing the usual chaos on Earth.
 In this endeavor Hades is aided by a traitor-god from Olympus, Ares the God of War.
 However, director Jonathan Leibesman devotes no time as to why Ares turns on his brethren.
 More time for explosions that way.

-Similarly, though Sam Rockwell once more essays the role of Perseus, it’s a Perseus who has no time for philosophical debates as to whether or not mortals owe anything to the gods, who, as Shakespeare more or less said, use them for their sport.
+Similarly, though Sam Worthington once more essays the role of Perseus, it’s a Perseus who has no time for philosophical debates as to whether or not mortals owe anything to the gods, who, as Shakespeare more or less said, use them for their sport.
 Perseus gathers an army and proceeds to fight against the minions of Hades until he beats him.
 The End.

 In contrast, Tarsem Singh's IMMORTALS must make a little more effort to provide a setup, for it’s presenting its first-time take on the adventures of the hero Theseus, who like Perseus finds himself caught between a clash of gods and Titans.
 However, the script provides little in the way of continuity or explication, so that as with WRATH the audience gets what amounts to a big-screen video game.